Support Athens by Locals!

 Aside from the charming little houses, this small village in the heart of the capital is also home to several Byzantine churches.

-The Church of St. George of the Rock (Agios Giorgos tou Vrachou) at the southern side of the area, Agios Simeon church that houses the icon of Virgin Mary Kalamiotissa which is said to have miraculous powers are the most popular.
+The Church of St. George of the Rock (Agios Giorgos tou Vrachou) at the southern side of the area, Agios Simeon church houses the icon of Virgin Mary Kalamiotissa which is said to have miraculous powers the most popular.

-Last but not least, the area is like heaven for cat-lovers.
+Last but not least, the area is like heaven for cat lovers.
 There are numerous stray cats strolling around the area’s streets awaiting passersby to caress them or at least give them a treat.

-Anafiotika is the perfect place for a leisure walk in the area’s serene surroundings and for taking tons of instagrammable photos.
+Anafiotika is the perfect place for a leisure walk in the area’s serene surroundings and for taking tons of Instagrammable photos.

-You’ll soon forget you’re in the heart of the busy metropolitan which you can only see from afar in panoramic views.
+You’ll soon forget you’re in the heart of the busy metropolitan area, which you can only see from afar in panoramic views.

-In a nearby distance from Anafiotika, you’ll also find the Kanellopoulos Museum and the Museum of Greek Folk Musical Instruments.
+At a nearby distance from Anafiotika, you’ll also find the Kanellopoulos Museum and the Museum of Greek Folk Musical Instruments.

 Anafiotika is located on the northern slope of Acropolis and right above the popular neighborhood of Plaka.

-Often GPS won’t function properly especially when you’re in the middle of the village’s narrow alleys.
+Often, GPS won’t function properly, especially when you’re in the middle of the village’s narrow alleys.

-If you’re getting here by metro take off at Monastiraki station and head south toward Ifestou street.
+If you’re getting here by metro, take off at Monastiraki station and head south toward Ifestou Street.

 After you’ve crossed Pandrosou and Mnisikleous street you’ll reach Prytaneiou street.
-From here turn right to Statonos take on the stairs and keep walking.
+From here, turn right to Statonos, take on the stairs, and keep walking.
 You’re in Anafiotika.

 Preserving its authentic atmosphere, Anafiotika isn’t home to 5-star hotels.